 Approximately 15-20% of fresh fruits and vegetables are thrown away each year (although I have heard it is much much higher).

 Now, I am a BIG fan of going to the grocery store and stocking my refrigerator with produce.
-After years of practice (and using up leftovers in recipes like this BBQ Chicken Spaghetti Squash Casserole with Kale and Vegetarian Kitchen Sink Tacos with Tempeh), I can confidently say that I have mastered the art of not allowing fruits and vegetables to be thrown away (except for a few things like parsley or chives).
+After years of practice (and using up leftovers in recipes like this BBQ Chicken Spaghetti Squash Casserole with Kale, I can confidently say that I have mastered the art of not allowing fruits and vegetables to be thrown away (except for a few things like parsley or chives).
 But, it wasn’t always this way and I will be the first one to admit that I have tossed a lot of perfectly delicious food in the bin over my lifetime.

 Will I stop buying fresh tomatoes or peaches or apples?
 No.

 HOWEVER, thanks to the three days learning about canning and observing the canning process, I am far more inclined to eat more canned goods.
 One example- I previously thought that in order to make “fresh” homemade tomato sauce I had to use “fresh” tomatoes.
 In my mind, using a can of crushed tomatoes or whole, peeled San Marzano tomatoes was cheating.